Carlover101/AutoMCServer/README.md

 7. Connect to it in minecraft by typing in the ip that the program will print out into the *server address* box.

 8. It should then pop up.
 Note - If it does not pop up or it says *Can't Resolve Hostname*/*Can't Connect To Server* then you aren't plugged into LAN/Ethernet.
+Also, you can't use this server over Wi-fi if you want to make it public.

 # Thanks Again!
 And, remember, questions/comments are appreciated.